R2RITO/discipline_of_the_poor/README.md

     When a new directory, or file that requires special attention is created, the cython_setup.py file should be updated to include it in the compiled sources.

+## Async processes

+In order to run the scheduled processes, the project must be setup in a dedicated server.
+Clone the project, install the requirements and setup the environment variables.

+After activating the virtual environment, run

+    celery -A budget.async_processes.celery_worker worker -l INFO

+The -A flag specifies the file with the celery app

+Then, activates the django-celery-beat scheduler as a separate process:

+    celery -A budget.async_processes.celery_worker beat -l INFO -S django

+Then, in another process, start the monitor service that notifies when a task fails

+    python budget/async_processes/celery_monitor.py